-Attendance Policy - Class and Lab: I expect all students to attend every class.
+ATTENDANCE POLICY - CLASS AND LAB: I expect all students to attend every class.
+The participation points (25 points possible) count toward your final grade.
 Attendance will be monitored by the use of sign-in sheets.
 If you are absent, it is your responsibility to determine what we did in class that day and be prepared for the next class meeting.

-You are required to accumulate 720 lab minutes.
-As such, you should complete an average of 60 minutes of lab time per week.
-The lab sessions must be done in one of the designated computer labs in SCEN (either SCEN 209, 211, or 212).
+You need to complete an average of 60 minutes of lab time per week.
+There are 25 points possible for meeting the lab requirement.
+If you do not meet the lab requirement, points will be prorated based upon the number of minutes completed.
+The lab sessions must be done in one of the designated computer labs in SCEN.
+These labs are clearly marked.
+NOTE: You can only acquire lab minutes in the correctly designated computer lab on the second floor SCEN.
+Lab minutes may be acquired in SCEN 209, 211, or 212.
 Lab minutes are monitored by a program.
 You MUST login by using your university ID and then you MUST logout when leaving the lab.
 If you fail to login, you will NOT receive credit for those minutes in lab.
 If you fail to logout, you will not receive credit for any minutes for that lab session.
 If you need to leave the lab room for any reason you MUST logout and then you will have to login again.
 The lab supervisors will be monitoring the room when students leave for short periods of time.
 Also, the use of cell phones, text messaging or any activity other than working on this math course is not permitted in the labs.
-Failure to abide by these rules WILL RESULT in the loss of all lab minutes for that day and is considered Academic Dishonesty and may result in referral to the Office of Academic Integrity.
+Failure to abide by these rules WILL RESULT in the loss of all lab minutes for that day and is considered Academic Dishonesty and may result in referral to the University Committee on Academic Dishonesty.
 It is strongly suggested that you keep track of your minutes in the labs since your instructor will not be able to give you a weekly update on your minutes.